franks42/clj-ns-browser/README.md

 * maybe makes more sense to select on functions/macros/classes than publics/interns/maps - especially for novice users (?)

+* integrate trace with browser

+* see if tools.namespace could be enhanced to get the (jar)file-name associated with a ns, which could give an indication of the version also (?)

+* make it a button/menu to use on/off-line clojuredocs-repo and to download/update the locally cached copy.

 ## Acknowledgment

 Seesaw and its main author Dave Ray - fantastic tool and near real-time support on the mailing list!

 (Seesaw turns the Horror of Swing into a friendly, well-documented, Clojure library: "https://github.com/daveray/seesaw")

-Andy Fingerhut for the suggestions and improvements - all I had to do was pull&merge - pls keep them coming!
+Andy Fingerhut has commit rights and uses them well - thanks for all the contributions!

-The clj-ns-browser depends on a whole bunch of opensource libraries: seesaw, clj-info, hiccup,  clojure-complete, cd-client, clojuredocs, swank-clojure, leiningen, ....and all the libs they depend on, ... and clojure of course.
+All the open source libraries that the clj-ns-browser depends on, like: seesaw, clj-info, hiccup,  clojure-complete, tools.namespace, cd-client, clojuredocs, swank-clojure, leiningen, lib.devlinsf.clip-utils....and all the libs they depend on, ... and clojure of course.

 ## License

-Copyright (C) 2011 - Frank Siebenlist
+Copyright (C) 2012 - Frank Siebenlist

 Distributed under the Eclipse Public License, the same as Clojure uses.
 See the file COPYING.